 - Dressing: I use fresh lemons but fresh lime juice (medium lime) will also work.
 Occasionally, I'll use balsamic vinegar or throw in red chili pepper for spice, or add some lime zest to amplify the citrus notes!
 I use extra virgin olive oil, but you can also use avocado oil in the recipe.

 - Toppings: I only use fresh basil here.
-But you can top this salad with other fresh herbs (e.g., parsley or cilantro), black beans (if you want a more Mexican-inspired flavor), crumbly cheese (like goat cheese, feta or cotija) or even crunchy almonds and nuts!
+But you can top this salad with other fresh herbs (e.g., parsley, cilantro or one of these parsley substitutes), black beans (if you want a more Mexican-inspired flavor), crumbly cheese (like goat cheese, feta or cotija, or one of these cotija cheese substitutes) or even crunchy almonds and nuts!

 📖 Step-by-step instructions